A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Autoptimize and WP Rocket can automate the minification and combining of files for your WordPress website.

 Both plugins work equally well for file optimization; one difference is that WP Rocket has other features and functions that are not present in Autoptimize.
-Also, WP Rocket has no free version, while Autoptimize lets you use its free plugin but with limited feature access.
+WP Rocket has no free version, whereas Autoptimize offers a free plugin with limited feature access.

 Implementing these essential techniques can significantly enhance your website’s speed and user experience.
 The next section will explore additional optimization strategies for those seeking faster loading times.